HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

 For the ``ProcessOrder`` method, worker will attempt to acquire *both* semaphore and mutex.
 So if the acquisition of a mutex or semaphore, or both of them fails, background job will be throttled and retried, releasing the worker.

 And for the ``CancelOrder`` method, default throttling action is changed to the ``DeleteJob`` value.
-So when semaphore can't be acquired for that job, it will be deleted instead of re-scheduled.
+So when semaphore can't be acquired for that job, it will be deleted instead of rescheduled.

 Removing Attributes
 ~~~~~~~~~~~~~~~~~~~